deefruoydaeh/algorithmus_randomcircles/analog_README.md

 ##The Results

 Without any other direction than the algorithm, I recieved multifarious results.
-Some are easy to comprehend for me because the instructions also gives you little interpretable space.
+For me some are easy to comprehend because the instructions also gives you little interpretable space.
 But some others are very funny and surprising and a bit unaccountable.

 ![](https://cloud.githubusercontent.com/assets/12065257/10159114/b099eb5e-6696-11e5-8516-49f034212e2a.jpeg)
 ![](https://cloud.githubusercontent.com/assets/12065257/10159117/b09d78e6-6696-11e5-85d6-b4677cb6bf38.jpeg)